Group of Seven Experience Route: Ottawa and the Ottawa Valley

 Location: Springtown to Algonquin Park

-Head south of Ottawa, along Highway 417 to Manotick, a community Jackson lived in from 1955 to 1962.
-Learn more about his time here at the riverside park.
+South of Ottawa, along Highway 417 is the community of Manotic.
+Jackson lived here from 1955 to 1962.
+Learn more about his time at the riverside park.

 Location: 1102 Bridge Street, Manotick